cdoom64hunter/eduke32-amcfork-legacy/README.md

 Instead, to play Duke Nukem 3D, please download an official *EDuke32* release from here: https://www.eduke32.com/

 In this repository, we provide the source code for our fork of EDuke32, a patch file listing the changes that have been made to the respective revision this fork was based on, as well as the png images used for the startup banner and the game icons, which have been created by **AliCatGamer** and **Sebabdukeboss20**.
+We also provide pre-compiled executables for 64 and 32 bit Windows (compiled using gcc 9.2).

 *EDuke32 is licensed under the GNU GPL 2.0 and the BUILD license, which have been included in the base directory of this repository as well, under gpl-2.0.txt and buildlic.txt.